The Benefits of Triphala

-Triphala is most well-known for its gentle effects on the bowels, improving peristalsis and cleansing toxic build up of wastes; but Ayurveda also views triphala as a nourishing supplement known for its ability to rejuvenate healthy tissues, allowing one to age gracefully.
+Triphala is most well-known for its gentle effects on the bowels, improving peristalsis and cleansing toxic build up of wastes; but Ayurveda also views triphala as a nourishing supplement with an ability to rejuvenate healthy tissues, allowing one to age gracefully.

-- The Caraka Samhita, one of the main texts of Ayurveda, describes Haritaki as the remover of disease and promotes haritaki and amalaki for rasāyana, or rejuvenation of the body.1, 11, 12
+- The Caraka Samhita, one of the main texts of Ayurveda, describes haritaki as the remover of disease and promotes haritaki and amla for rasayana, or rejuvenation of the body.14,15,16

 Triphala liquid extract

 Triphala liquid extract provides an alternative method of taking triphala.
 It's convenient, easy to assimilate, and has a long shelf life.
 This extract is made from the same certified organic fruits used in making the herbal tablets and is extracted using non-GMO, gluten-free grain alcohol.

 Triphala Side Effects

 Contraindications can include diarrhea, dysentery, and if you are pregnant or nursing.
-There are no known drug interactions with the herbs that make up triphala.1, 6 Some studies do report findings that would advise caution in people taking blood-thinning medicines,7, 8 as triphala may affect platelet function.
+There are no known drug interactions with the herbs that make up triphala.19,20 Some studies do report findings that would advise caution in people taking blood-thinning medicines,21,22 as triphala may affect platelet function.

-The three fruits that combine to make triphala grow on large trees and are relatively abundant in many parts of India.
-Where and how the fruits are harvested makes a big difference in sustainability.
-They can be harvested on private farms where sustainability can be managed, or they may be wild-harvested from the forest legally, and sometimes they are taken illegally, threatening long-term sustainability.
-To ensure sustainability, Banyan sources amalaki, bibhitaki and haritaki that have been cultivated on privately owned farms.
+The three fruits that combine to make triphala grow on trees that are relatively abundant in many parts of India.
+They can be found growing naturally in the wild and are also cultivated on privately owned farms.

-Harvesting and processing the fruits in triphala is labor intensive.
-It includes the picking of the fruits by highly skilled tree climbers, washing, drying and removing the pits.
+Harvesting and processing the fruits in triphala is labor-intensive.
+It includes the picking of the fruits by highly skilled tree climbers, then washing, drying, and removing the pits.